 Next, Dr Norris will take you through the entire process, so that you know what to expect before, during and after your surgery.
 From there, you will be provided with a detailed quotation that will outline the costs of the surgery and what it includes.
 If you decide that you would like to go ahead with labiaplasty, a second consultation will be scheduled.
 During the second consultation, Dr Norris will explain how to prepare for your surgery and set a date for the procedure.

-To achieve the best results possible, it’s highly recommended that you stop smoking at least 2 months before your procedure.
+It is highly recommended that you stop smoking at least 2 months before your procedure.

 How is labiaplasty performed?